30.10.24

 • Pet Insurance does not cover everything: It is simply not feasible for insurers to cover every potential situation that could happen to your dog or cat – this would cause pet insurance premiums to sky rocket and make it inaccessible to the majority of pet owners.
 Therefore, insurance policies typically have exclusions so that risk can be better managed.
 For example, most pet insurance policies in Australia do not cover dental work.
 There are also usually exclusions relating to declared pandemic diseases, voluntary euthanasia, pregnancy, elective or cosmetic procedures and pre-existing conditions (see below).

 • You may be required to pay up front: Pet owners may need to wait some time until their claim is settled by their pet insurance company.
-However, Bow Wow Meow pays out more than 85%-95% of eligible claims within 5-10 working days from receipt of all supporting documentation, which means the money will be back in your account soon.
-We also provide GapOnly® claiming at participating vet clinics, meaning you only have to pay your portion and not the full amount up front.
+However, Bow Wow Meow pays out more than 85%-95% of eligible claims within 5-10 working days from receipt of all supporting documentation, which means your rebate should be back in your account soon.
+We also provide GapOnly® claiming at participating vet clinics, meaning you only have to pay your portion of eligible vet bills and not the full amount up front.

-• Limited options if they do not have a policy before they turn 9 years old: Once a pet is over 9 years of age, if you want to take out a new policy, you will only be able to get Accident Cover, and not Illness Cover or Indoor Cat Cover.
-If you would like to ensure that your pet has full health cover in their senior years (over the age of 9 years), you should commence that policy before they reach their 9th birthday and continue to renew your policy in accordance with the applicable terms and conditions.
+• Limited options if they do not have a policy before they turn 9 years old: Once a pet is over 9 years of age, you are unlikely to find Pet Insurance that will cover them.
+If you would like to ensure that your pet has Pet Insurance cover in their senior years (over the age of 9 years), you should commence that policy before they reach their 9th birthday and continue to renew your policy in accordance with the applicable terms and conditions.

 • Pre-existing conditions are excluded from cover: